Looking ahead, we’re taking a few key lessons we learned from our peers, our admins, and our learners.

 And this distrust has serious implications.
 This year, “almost a third of UK office workers (31%) and almost two in five (37%) US office workers believed their organization would brush aside at least one form of workplace misconduct,” according to Vault’s “Trust Gap” report.
 The perception of employer retaliation after misconduct reports rose to a record high of 79% in the US, a “significant increase from what it was in 2017 (44%), and the global trend wasn’t much better” according to the Ethics & Compliance Initiative.

 In workplaces where employees don’t trust their company to do the right thing, the results are alarming.
 Pressure on employees to cut corners or compromise standards reached its highest level since 2000 this year.
 For culture-conscious companies, it’s up to leaders to set the standards.
-In 2022, we encourage managers, admins, and executives to lead by example (we know from our conversation with Jon Hicks and Cindy Moehring that culture comes from leaders).
+In 2022, we encourage managers, admins, and executives to lead by example.

 Remote work has led to an increase in whistle-blowing